-There may be unknowns such as what to expect, which placements you’ll likely foster and how your support network will work.
+There may be unknowns such as what to expect, which placements you’ll likely foster and what support will be available to you.

-A lot of people who are interested in fostering may be wondering, what is it like to be a foster parent?
-Why do people become foster parents?
-And what is it like to foster to a child?
+Many people interested in fostering wonder what it is like to become a foster parent, why people become foster parents, and what it is like to foster to a child.

 To help answer questions for first-time fosterers, one of our foster carers, Marina, has kindly offered to speak to us regarding her fostering experiences.

 Patience – things take time.
 Whether that’s getting the children settled into their new home, establishing a connection and bond with them or being patient when enforcing new routines.
 Patience is key in successful integration with your new foster care placement.

 Time – one of the most important things to be prepared for is how much the placements will take up your time.
 Not just looking after the children themselves, but the contact time, courses and meetings that you’ll have to attend, too.
 The stuff behind the scenes should be taken into account – so it’s good to be prepared for that when embarking on the first year of fostering.